harish-aka-shivi/stocks-tracker/README.md

 # Description
-- Make an stocks tracking app which gets data from websockets
+- Make an stocks tracking app which gets data from WebSocket

 # Used technologies
 - Use client rendering using React Js to render the website